JERRV

-A JERRV (Joint EOD Rapid Response Vehicle or Joint Engineering Rapid Response Vehicle) is any vehicle that United States military engineers and Explosive Ordnance Disposal (EOD) units use in war zones such as Iraq.
+A JERRV (Joint EOD Rapid Response Vehicle) is any vehicle that United States Explosive Ordnance Disposal (EOD) units use in war zones such as Iraq.

 EOD application

-These vehicles are used to safely transport EOD operators, supplies, and equipment, including remotely controlled robots (TALON and Packbot), bomb suits, and explosives.
-JERRVs are more resistant to the effects of landmines, IEDs, and small arms than soft armored vehicles like the Humvees.
+These vehicles are used to safely transport EOD operators, supplies, and equipment, including remotely controlled robots (TALON and PackBot), bomb suits, and explosives.
+JERRVs are more resistant to the effects of landmines, improvised explosive devices (IEDs), and small arms than soft armored vehicles like Humvees.
 The JERRV is designed to deflect blasts.
 They are in some ways like heavier versions of armored cars.

 Development

 The JERRV was the natural follow-on to the earlier USMC-directed purchase of some 30 Hardened Engineer Vehicles (HEV).
-HEV was an urgent UNS program which resulted in an order being placed with Technical Solutions Group in Ladson in April 2004.
-The original HEV requirement document (written on less than a single side of paper) called for some quite specific characteristics which were a major factor in the design of a new vehicle which was called Cougar only to provide a degree of continuity for the user community.
-The new Cougar was designated Cougar H to differentiate it from the earlier of lightweight and non-military vehicle which had been imported from South Africa by TS.
+HEV was an urgent UNS program which resulted in an order being placed with Technical Solutions Group (TSG) in Ladson in April 2004.
+The original HEV requirement document (written on less than a single side of paper) called for some quite specific characteristics which were a major factor in the design of a new vehicle which was called 'Cougar' only to provide a degree of continuity for the user community.
+The new Cougar was designated Cougar H to differentiate it from the earlier of lightweight and non-military vehicle which had been imported from South Africa by TSG.

 The designer was a British ex-army officer who had been asked to help out TSG in previous years and who offered to design a new vehicle when the USMC approached the company with their requirement.
 His own experiences, as well as a desire to distance TSG from its former South African partners, led to a policy from the outset of creating a new vehicle which would address many of the deficiencies of the older designs as well as to meet first world standards of protection, performance and sustainability.
 The design team was small - as was the USMC purchasing team - and consisted of the designer plus two other engineers and an automotive supply engineer who specified and purchase the running gear from Peterbilt dealer Rush Crane.